Can CBD Help With Teen Anxiety

 It actually came out of studies on psychosis (keep your jokes about teenagers to yourself).

-CBD was shown to normalize key areas of the brain in pre-pyschotic people via brain scans.
+CBD was shown to normalize key areas of the brain in pre-psychotic people via brain scans.

-One of the three main areas… the striatium!
+One of the three main areas… the striatum!

 Look, teenage years are fraught anxiousness for most teens.